mapletree111/WebCrawler/README.md

 - node.js (14.16.0 LTS) - Execute javascript code
 - npm (6.14.11) - Use to install node modules
+- mysql (8.0.23) - Database used to store links to disk
 - node-worker-threads-pool - Access to creating pools of workers to request/parse HTML body for the main thread
 - cheerio - HTML parser library to used to find all links on a webpage
 - node-fetch - Use for fetching HTML data from provided URLs